simpleanalytics/blog/_posts/2022-03-17-google-to-sunset-universal-analytics-in-2023.md

 Thereby, Google acknowledges that the way they track website visitors across the internet is not sustainable in the long term.

-But is "the new standard" is really up to standard when it comes to privacy-friendliness?
+But is "the new standard" really up to standard when it comes to privacy-friendliness?

 {% include gif.html slug="really" alt="Really?" width="435" height="244" color="#7d6247" %}